Significance of boundaries

 ‘Inorganic’ cell walls’

 All of the cell wall materials discussed so far would be considered ‘organic’, a flexible term whose exact meaning wanders considerably.
-In this context it refers to ‘biological materials’, molecules found in living things, as opposed to inorganic molecules, those commonly found in non-living things.
-There are two important cell wall materials, calcium carbonate and silica dioxide, that are considered inorganic because both are very commonly found in non-biological situations, both commonly occurring as minerals in rocks.
-However, these minerals are in some sense ‘organic’ because they can be produced by biological processes, i.e., cells produce conditions whereby calcium carbonate or silicon dioxide is precipitated out of solutions.
+In this context it refers to ‘biological materials’, molecules found in living things, as opposed to inorganic molecules, those generally found in non-living things, e.g. rocks/minerals.
+Two important cell wall materials, calcium carbonate and silica dioxide, are most commonly found as minerals in rocks.
+However, these minerals are in some sense ‘organic’ because they can be produced by biological processes, cells produce conditions whereby calcium carbonate or silicon dioxide is precipitated out of solutions.
 In fact, their presence in some rocks is completely due to their manufacture by marine organisms whose remains became deposits at the bottoms of oceans and eventually in rocks.
-The ‘White Cliffs of Dover’ are formed from a massive deposit of coccolithophores, a type of marine algae that produces distinctive looking calcium carbonate plates as its outside boundary (Fig. 6).
-Although not as common or extensive as calcium carbonate cliffs, there are similar deposits of ‘diatomite’, a sedimentary rock formed from deposits of diatoms, another unicellular photosynthetic organism that produces an external skeleton, i.e., a cell wall, made of silica dioxide.
+The ‘White Cliffs of Dover’ (Fig. 6) are formed from a massive deposit of coccolithophores, a type of marine algae that produces distinctive looking calcium carbonate plates as its outside boundary (Fig. 2).
+Although not as common or extensive as calcium carbonate cliffs, there are similar deposits of ‘diatomite’, a sedimentary rock formed from deposits of diatoms, another unicellular photosynthetic organism that produces an external skeleton, i.e., a cell wall, made of silica dioxide (Fig. 1).
 Exactly how the material is precipitated in such a precise, and often ornate, manner is not known with certainty.

 ‘Internal’ cell walls